laataiasu/laataiasu.github.io/content/_draft/Zizek lecture.md

 # "Your Anxiety is Telling You the Truth."

-- [[Anxiety]] is related to freedom, drawing from Kierkegaard's concept of anxiety as the dizziness of freedom, how freedom requires making choices and imposing limitations on oneself.
+- [[Anxiety]] is related to freedom, drawing from Kierkegaard's concept of [[Anxiety]] as the dizziness of freedom, how freedom requires making choices and imposing limitations on oneself.
 - The metaphysical aspects of freedom and the experience of looking into the abyss of one's own potential explore the paradoxical nature of freedom, where true freedom is accessed by self-imposed restrictions and limitations.
 - Examples of creative expressions, such as music and writing, are used to illustrate the concept of self-imposed limitations leading to artistic success.
 - Individuals often realize that once they have complete freedom, they lose the essence of their powers and creative abilities.